spring-rs/spring-rs/docs/content/docs/_index.md

 +++
 title = "Docs"
-description = "The documents of the AdiDoks theme." sort_by = "weight" weight = 1
-template = "docs/section.html"
+description = "Documentation for spring-rs, a microservices framework written in Rust" sort_by = "weight" weight = 1 template = "docs/section.html"